KYW-TV: As W3XE (1932–1941)

+As WPTZ (1941–1955)

 On July 1, 1941, W3XE received a commercial license—the third in the United States, the first outside of New York City, and the first not owned and operated by a network—as WPTZ.
 The station signed on for the first time on September 1, becoming the first licensed television station in Pennsylvania.
 Philco then moved WPTZ's studios to the penthouse suite of the Architect's Building, at 17th and Sansom streets in downtown Philadelphia, while retaining master control facilities at the Philco plant.
 The station originally broadcast from a tower in the Philadelphia suburb of Wyndmoor.
 It significantly cut back operations after the U.S. entered World War II, but returned to a full schedule in 1945.
 Channel 3 relocated its entire operation to the Wyndmoor transmitter facility during World War II, when the station aired little programming.
 It then became one of three stations (along with WNBT and Schenectady, New York's WRGB, now a fellow CBS affiliate) that premiered NBC's regular television service in 1946, although all three stations did share occasional programs just before and during the war.
 When full broadcasting was resumed, the station reactivated its studio in the Architect's Building, remaining there until 1947.
 WPTZ then moved into unused space at 1619 Walnut Street in Center City, where KYW radio was housed.
 What is now KYW-TV has been based in Center City ever since.

 The Westinghouse Electric Corporation, owner of Philadelphia's longtime NBC Radio affiliate KYW, purchased WPTZ in 1953 for a then-record price of $8.5 million.
 The WPTZ call letters are now used for the NBC affiliate in Plattsburgh, New York.